 First-Time Holiday Let Landlords

 Clients with no prior letting experience may have fewer lender options.
-A strong personal income or using a holiday let management service can help secure approval.
+A high personal income or using a holiday let management service can help secure approval.

 Standard Holiday Let Mortgages